baking-bad/netezos/docs/api/index.md

 # Reference documentation

-This is an auto-generated reference documentation.
+This is auto-generated reference documentation.